 Beverly and Alan – a happy coincidence

-It occurred to me that Mike Leigh and Steve Coogan have something in common apart from me having seen them in the flesh.
-They’ve both created brilliant but monstrous UK TV comic characters who expose the terrible cracks in the facade of working-class upward mobility.
+It occurred to me that Mike Leigh and Steve Coogan have something in common apart from me having seen them both in the flesh.
+They both created brilliant but monstrous comic characters who expose the terrible cracks in the facade of working-class upward mobility.

-The unforgetable Beverly (wonderfully co-created by actor Alison Steadman) in Leigh’s 1977 BBC TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge (co-created by writers Patrick Marber and Armando Iannucci), who first appeared in 1991 and is still going strong, have both deservedly become cultural icons.
+Leigh’s unforgetable Beverly Moss, wonderfully co-created by actor Alison Steadman (then Leigh’s wife) in his 1977 TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge, co-created with writers Patrick Marber and Armando Iannucci, who first appeared in 1991 and is still going strong, have both deservedly become cultural icons.